alexa/skill-components/catalog-explorer/docs/REFERENCE.md

 * Event<Nothing> actionEvent (required)
     * Set of utterances which will be said by the user to perform the action which will then trigger the performApi action.
 * Action2<List<Item>,Optional<CatalogReference>,CatalogActionResult>performApi (required)
     * Action which is triggered by the actionEvent.
-Consist of the logic which is needed to perform that action.
+Consists of the logic which is needed to perform that action.
+    * The actions defined for performing action after an item selection must be named in a specific way - performAction_{actionName}.
+For example, performAction_Purchase, performAction_SendToPhone etc.
     * Arguments:
         * List items :  List of items which the user needs to explore.
         * CatalogReference catalogRef:  Reference to the catalog of items